s-oram/code-challenge-1/README.md

 #### Script Extension: Comments

-Toy Robot Simulator scripts can contain comments.
+Pacman Simulator scripts can contain comments.
 Lines beginning with a double forward slash `//` will be interpreted as a comment and ignored.

 #### Script Errors

-The Toy Robot Simulator will not run scripts with unknown commands or syntax errors.
+The Pacman Simulator will not run scripts with unknown commands or syntax errors.
 All errors will be reported by the application with a line number.

 #### Invalid Place Commands

-The Toy Robot Simulator will ignore any PLACE commands if the specified location is outside the bounds of the table.
+The Pacman Simulator will ignore any PLACE commands if the specified location is outside the bounds of the table.